TxMat/Kinix/README.md

 ---
 ## Configuration

-Pido is configured to avoid overshoots and prefers to be slow and steady.
+kinix is configured to avoid overshoots and prefers to be slow and steady.
 You can change the comportment of the pid by adjusting the following variables:

 - `kp` : Proportional gain
 - `ki` : Integral gain